spelsinx/node-pterodactyl-bot/README.md

 # Node-Pterodactyl-Bot
-Telegram bot to work with hosting user panel Pterodactryl
+Telegram bot, to work with hosting user panel Pterodactryl